 The Echelon Stride 6 has all the features you'd expect in a heavy-duty treadmill, along with auto-fold technology and zero assembly.

-If you’re a senior looking for a great walking treadmill, the Echelon Stride 6 is a great product.
-With a shock-absorbing deck and a relatively low step-up height at 6.5 inches, the Stride 6 delivers a comfortable workout.
+If you’re a senior looking for a great walking treadmill, the Echelon Stride-6 is a great product.
+With a shock-absorbing deck and a relatively low step-up height of 6.5 inches, the Stride-6 delivers a comfortable workout.

-Another benefit to the Stride 6 is how easy it’s to use.
+Another benefit to the Stride-6 is how easy it is to use.
 The LED display has clearly marked buttons and large lettering.
 There are also buttons on either handlebar to easily control speed and incline without having to move your hands much.
 Kate says it’s pretty easy to adjust with the handrail buttons and she likes that you don’t have to fumble around with the main screen.
 We give it a rating of 4 out of 5 for adjustability.

 Echelon Stride stored upright on a porch